jamisonderek/my-ford-skill/README.md

 # My-Ford-Skill

 ## Introduction
-This package is an **Alexa skill** that forward all vehicle requests to the my-ford service for processing.
+This package is an **Alexa skill** that forwards all vehicle requests to the my-ford service for processing.
 Please see the [my-ford-service repo](https://www.github.com/jamisonderek/my-ford-service) for additional directions about running the my-ford service.

 ## Updating your domain
-If you are running locally you can use [ngrok](https://dashboard.ngrok.com/get-started/setup) to expose your localhost address on the internet.
+If you are running my-ford-service locally you can use [ngrok](https://dashboard.ngrok.com/get-started/setup) to expose your localhost address on the internet.
 Install ngrok then run:
 ```
 ngrok http 80